top of page

 The Holy Word of God tells us: "And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him."- Colossians 3:17.

-God instructs us to do everyhing in His Name in Christ Jesus.
-I don't ever recall hearing the name of God or His Son, Jesus Christ, when most toastings are made.
+God instructs us to do everything in His Name in Christ Jesus.
+I don't ever recall hearing the name of God or His Son, Jesus Christ, when most toasts are made.
 In addition, we shouldn't mix Pagan practices with the sacredness of worshipping the Almighty God in Christ Jesus, because: "You cannot drink the cup of the Lord and the cup of demons too; you cannot have a part in both the Lord’s table and the table of demons." - 1 Corinthians 10:21.

 Instead, we should offer up all that God has given us with thanks and gratitude, and then make any requests to Him through faithful and sincere prayer: "Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus." - 1 Thessalonians 5:16-18.
 All glory and praises should go to God the Almighty through His Son Jesus Christ!

-After my personal revelation, I decided to do a little digging on the "origins of toasting" and "the clinking of wine glasses"; The results horrified me and I immediately prayed to God and asked Him for forgiveness.
+After my revelation, I decided to do a little digging on the "origins of toasting" and "the clinking of wine glasses."The results horrified me, and I immediately prayed to God and asked Him for forgiveness.

 This is what I found:

-• The practice of raising a glass originated from ancient cultures where drinking was associated with honoring, worshipping and making requests to false gods.
+• The practice of raising a glass originated from ancient cultures where drinking was associated with honoring, worshipping, and making requests to false gods.

 • Toasting was also seen as a way to ward off evil spirits.

-• Some cultures believe that not following certain protocols, maintaining eye contact during a toast or clinking the wine glasses properly, can bring bad luck.
+• Some cultures believe that not following certain protocols, maintaining eye contact during a toast, or clinking the wine glasses properly can bring bad luck.

 • Some believe "toasting" invokes a "spirit" from within the wine.